Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Multimodal Oral Cancer Dataset

 \subsubsection{Sample acquisition}

 We collected LBC prepared Pap-stained slides of brush-sampled cells from the oral cavity of 19 adult patients.
 Positive samples (n=8) were obtained from the anatomical location of histopathologically verified oral squamous cell carcinoma lesions.
-Out of the negative samples (n=11), two were diagnosed as healthy based on histopathological analysis (similar as for the positive samples), whereas the majority of negative samples (n=9) were acquired from healthy adults without an accompanying histological analysis due to the invasive nature of the associated tissue biopsy.
+Out of the negative samples (n=11), two were diagnosed as healthy based on histopathological analysis, whereas the majority of negative samples (n=9) were acquired from healthy adults without an accompanying histological analysis due to the invasive nature of the associated tissue biopsy.

 Samples were collected (Folktandvården, Dept. of Orofacial Medicine, Södersjukhuset, Region Stockholm, Sweden) with a Cytobrush Plus GT (Medscand Medical, Cooper Surgical company, USA) for cytological assessment.
 The brush was rubbed against the oral mucosa for approximately 30\,s and then immediately placed in a vial of PreservCyt\texttrademark{} transport medium (Hologic, Inc. USA), spun around the walls of the vial for approximately 10\,s and then removed.
 Collected specimens were processed according to the standard procedure at the Department of Pathology and Cytology, previously described in~\cite{EDMAN2023}.
 LBC slides were prepared using a ThinPrep TP5000 processor (Hologic, Inc., Bedford, MA, USA) and stained using a Gemini AS slide Stainer (Thermo Scientific, Gothenburg, Sweden) according to regressive Papanicolaou (Pap) staining technique~\cite{soost1979comparison}.